paulklinkenberg/cordova-plugin-imagezoom/tests/ios/README.md

 # Testing from Xcode

-1. Launch the `CDVSplashScreenTest.xcworkspace` file.
+1. Launch the `CDVImageZoomTest.xcworkspace` file.
-2. Choose "CDVSplashScreenLibTests" from the scheme drop-down menu
+2. Choose "CDVImageZoomLibTests" from the scheme drop-down menu
 3. Click and hold on the `Play` button, and choose the `Wrench` icon to run the tests